 As far as we could see we were the only English people around.
 Luino is a little working town, not touristy at all.
 Laveno is prettier with a few bars to sit outside in the evening.

 There are a lot of second homes in the area and a boat hire service too.

 We cooked for ourselves most of the time and ate watching the sunset over mountains and lake.
 One night we booked a lakeside table for supper at Montesole, which has wonderful views.
 It was full of Italian families and couples – all glammed up to the max.
 Even at the local locanda, dressing down is not an option.
 The food, local dishes and pizzas, was delicious and the whole meal plus wine cost around 80 euros for the four of us – great value.

 We loved the villa – it has huge windows and beautiful lake-and-mountain views from every room.
 What a treat to wake up to every morning.

 We took a couple of day trips from Porto Valtravaglia.
 Laveno has a car ferry and we used that to cross the lake and go up into the low Alps, to Domodossola to visit the brother and grandparents of our Turin friends.
 They took us to a ‘secret’ lake called Antrona.

 In complete contrast, on another day we went to the FoxTown outlet stores in Mendrisio, Switzerland.
 This is an air-conditioned mall on three levels with pretty much every major fashion designer at discount prices.
-The language is still Italian but prices are in Swiss francs – we paid by credit card to avoid changing money again.
-I bought two Furla handbags (I know) which were really well priced and significantly cheaper than the bags we saw at sale prices in Milan later.
-We drove through Lugano to get there – it’s a pretty city and would have been a good place to stop off and look round.
+The language is Italian but prices are in Swiss francs so we paid by credit card to avoid changing money again.
+I bought two Furla handbags (I know) which were cheaper than the bags we saw at sale prices in Milan later.
+We drove through Lugano on the way to FoxTown.
+It’s a pretty city and would be a good place to stop off and look round.